-This module aims to equip the learner with the knowledge, skills & competence to enable him/her to provide individualised holistic care using the activities of living as a framework to guide care practices.
+This component aims to equip the learner with the knowledge, skills & competence to enable him/her to provide individualised holistic care using the activities of living as a framework to guide care practices.
 As we age, we may become less able to perform everyday activities such as washing and eating.
-In this module students will explore the concept of individualised holistic care and the multiple factors that influence the older person’s ability to perform activities independently.
+In this component students will explore the concept of individualised holistic care and the multiple factors that influence the older person’s ability to perform activities independently.
 The student will develop the relevant practical skills and appropriate interpersonal skills needed to provide individualised holistic care.

 Care of the Older Person

 In Care of the Older Person, you will develop the skills necessary to meet the needs of older people in a variety of care contexts; for feeding and showering a dependent service resident/patient.
 This involves learning the role and responsibilities of a healthcare assistant and the importance of effective verbal and no verbal communication.
 All these skills are essential to meeting the communication, physical, social, emotional and personal needs of an older person.

 Safety & Health at Work

-The purpose of this module is to equip the learner with the skills to promote and maintain safety and health in a work environment, for example, risk assessment, personal protective equipment (PPE), health living.
+The purpose of this component is to equip the learner with the skills to promote and maintain safety and health in a work environment, for example, risk assessment, personal protective equipment (PPE), health living.
 The learner will gain a better understanding of the roles of both the employee and the employer in all workplaces.
 Familiarisation with the relevant national legislation and statutory bodies.

 Students must find work placement in a suitable healthcare setting.
 Work-experience classes prepare the student to apply for work placement and future work by learning skills a cover letter, CV and interview techniques.
 Students will also gain an understanding of their own skills and qualities, as well as how document their learning during placement.
-This is an essential module for anybody wishing to prepare for or return to the workplace.
+This is an essential component for anybody wishing to prepare for or return to the workplace.